shimafallah/funny-cv/README.md

 I'm **Shima Fallah** — a Python/Django developer with 5+ years of experience, a B.Sc. in Food Science (plot twist), a competitive chess player, and somehow ranked **Top 10 Python Creator globally** on LinkedIn out of 1,000,000+ creators.

-Currently looking for a Master's in CS/Data Science.
-Accepting offers from universities brave enough.

 ## Tech Stack (of this website)